Code-Institute-Submissions/Raivis80-MS-2-JavaScript/README.md

 The main requirements is to write custom front-end interactive web application, using HTML, CSS and Javascript, JavaScript libraries and/or Application Programming Interfaces (APIs).

-The application I'm writing for this project is single-player reaction time game, written mostly in JavaScript.
-The objective of the game is to click or tap the objects that are spawning randomly on the screen as quickly as you can.
+The application I'm writing for this project is single-player reaction time game, written mostly in JavaScript.<br> The objective of the game is to click or tap the objects that are spawning randomly on the screen as quickly as you can.<br>
 In order to keep the game challenging, complexity will increase over the course of the game.
 # [&#8686;](#Top)